Look out, Netflix: 4 new streaming services will be launching soon

 Platforms: Too early to know for sure, but expect Apple and Android devices, Roku, Amazon Fire, Chromecast and other devices.

 Selling points: NBC Universal launches with 15,000 hours of programming, including exclusive streaming rights to “30 Rock,” “Brooklyn Nine-Nine,” “Cheers,” “Downton Abbey,” “Saturday Night Live” and “Will and Grace.”
-Original programs announced for launch include a new reboot of “Battlestar Galactica,” from “Mr. Robot” creator Sam Ismail; an adaptation of “Brave New World,” with Alden Ehrenreich; true-crime drama “Dr. Death,” with Jamie Dornan, Alec Baldwin and Christian Slater; comedy “Rutherford Falls,” from creators Michael Schur and Ed Helms (who also stars); and reboots of the sitcoms “Saved By the Bell” and “Punky Brewster.”
+Original programs announced for launch include a new reboot of “Battlestar Galactica,” from “Mr. Robot” creator Sam Esmail; an adaptation of “Brave New World,” with Alden Ehrenreich; true-crime drama “Dr. Death,” with Jamie Dornan, Alec Baldwin and Christian Slater; comedy “Rutherford Falls,” from creators Michael Schur and Ed Helms (who also stars); and reboots of the sitcoms “Saved By the Bell” and “Punky Brewster.”

 Limitations: Unknown.